Toloka/docs/en/guide/concepts/check-performers.md

 ![](../_images/cp-goldenset.png)

 The skill filters will remove anyone who makes a critical number of errors.
-Pay highly skilled Tolokers (scoring 90+) more.
+Pay highly skilled Tolokers more.
 That will encourage everyone to try harder.

 #### Majority vote